raviumadi/analyse_responsivity/README.md

-# BioSonar Responsivity Analysis Toolkit
+# Biosonar Responsivity Analysis Toolkit

 This repository contains a MATLAB toolkit for analysing biosonar call timing and responsivity in echolocating animals, primarily bats.
 The toolkit includes interactive call selection, call timing analysis, visualisation, and an easy-to-use object-oriented interface.